hskwakr/dotfiles/README.md

 This script builds a Docker image based on `bats/bats:latest` and executes the given `*.bats` files.
 The image copies the repository at build time so no volume mount is needed.
 See [doc/projects/testing.md](doc/projects/testing.md) for details.

+### Continuous Integration
+BATS tests run automatically on each pull request via GitHub Actions.
+The workflow is defined in `.github/workflows/test.yml`.